 A student's absence is excused if the absence is specifically authorized by School policy or rule, or is otherwise approved by the campus administrator.
 Any absence that is not excused shall be considered an "unexcused" absence.
+Refer to the Student Handbook for specific examples of excused and unexcused absences.

-The School will provide written notice to parents if their student has incurred three unexcused absences (including partial day absences) in a four-week period, and will begin the implementation of truancy prevention measures, which shall include one of the following:
+The School will provide written notice to parents if their student has incurred three unexcused absences, and will begin the implementation of truancy prevention measures, which shall include one of the following:

 - 1. The creation of a behavior improvement plan that includes a specific description of required or prohibited behavior, the period of the plan's effectiveness (not to exceed 45 days), and penalties for additional absences; - 2.
-Referral to counseling, mentoring, community-based services, or other services to address the student's truancy.
+Referral to counseling, mentoring, community-based services, or other services to address the student's truancy. - 3.
+Student and/or Parent attendance at an Attendance Orientation Training